Robert Wickens: GP3 Series

 In 2010 Wickens raced in the GP3 Series with Status Grand Prix.
 After getting third place in Barcelona qualifying, a good start and Nigel Melker retiring on the opening lap upped him to second place in the first race.
 In the second race he started from seventh place and made his way up to fourth, which allowed him to lead the driver's standings.

 Formula Renault 3.5 Series

 Wickens was crowned the champion of the series in 2011, after edging out teammate Jean-Éric Vergne at the final race.

+Formula One

+In June 2011, Wickens was signed by Virgin Racing as their official reserve driver.
+He had his debut for the team in September, undertaking straight line testing at Variano, completing over 200 km in the MVR-02.
+At the 2011 Abu Dhabi Grand Prix, Wickens completed the first free practice session of the weekend.
+Following conclusion of the season, he remained at the circuit for the young driver test competing for both Marussia Virgin Racing and the Lotus Renault GP team.

 DTM

 On April 3, 2012, Mercedes announced the revival of the Mercedes-Benz Junior Team that has guided several notable drivers in their racing careers like Heinz-Harald Frentzen, Karl Wendlinger and Michael Schumacher.
 With that announcement came the news that Wickens, together with the Formula 3 Euro Series champion Roberto Merhi and DTM-sophomore Christian Vietoris, would become a part of the new Junior Team and that the three of them would drive for the Junior Team in the 2012 DTM season.
 In addition to that, 7-time F1 World Champion Michael Schumacher was involved with the three drivers by serving as a mentor.
 Wickens' entry into the DTM meant that he would be one of two Canadians in the drivers field, together with Bruno Spengler.